 - Wheels at least 50mm in diameter for street or larger for cruising, with a hard

 duro(90A+) for street or softer (82A-) for cruising

 - Decent bearings but not too efficient so the board won’t shoot out from under your kid if he/she’s still learning

 If you’re time-constrained, the following are 3 pretty good options for an 8-year old (Amazon links).
 Note: if you’re not sure which to choose, read on, or jump to the recommended skateboards section further down in this post.

-- SkateXS: pricier, designed specifically for kids 5-12
+- SkateXS: quality completes designed specifically for kids 5-12

 - Sector 9 Wedge: mini-cruiser suitable for an 8-year old